andifalk/spring-cloud-gateway-workshop/lab2/README.md

 }
 ```

 Now (re-)start the api-gateway application and make sure you still have started the _product-service_ microservice located in _/microservices/product-service_.
-Next try to call the new route at http://localhost:9090/api/v1/products using either the web browser or the provided postman collection (corresponding request in folder _routing_).
+Next try to call the new route at [http://localhost:9090/api/v1/products](http://localhost:9090/api/v1/products) using either the web browser or the provided postman collection (corresponding request in folder _Routing_).

 To test the rate limiter you need a mechanism to create multiple requests in short time.
 You won't reach the maximum number of possible requests by manually executing requests in the browser or from postman.
 You may use one of these client tools:

-* Apache Bench: On Linux and macOS operating systems you may use [Apache Bench (ab)](https://httpd.apache.org/docs/2.4/programs/ab.html).
+* __Apache Bench__: On Linux and macOS operating systems you may use [Apache Bench (ab)](https://httpd.apache.org/docs/2.4/programs/ab.html).
 This is a tool from the Apache organization for benchmarking a Hypertext Transfer Protocol (HTTP) web server.
 With this tool, you can quickly know how many requests per second your web server is capable of serving.
-* Rate Limiter Client: This workshop also provides a simple client to issue multiple requests to the product service.
-You find the project for the Rate Limiter Client [here](../rate-limiter-client/README.md)
+* __Rate Limiter Client__: This workshop also provides a simple client to issue multiple requests to the product service.
+You find the project for the Rate Limiter Client in the directory _/rate-limiter-client_).

 With Apache Bench you can try to perform this command: